kameshsampath/gloo-mesh/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.enterprise.networking.v1beta1.certificate_verification.md

 <a name="networking.enterprise.mesh.gloo.solo.io.CertificateVerificationSpec"></a>

 ### CertificateVerificationSpec
-CertificateVerifications are the resource by which a user can verify the traffic during a VirtualMesh certificate rotation.
+CertificateVerification is the resource by which a user can verify the traffic during a VirtualMesh certificate rotation.<br>To do this, a user would create a CertificateVerification containing: 1.
+The step being verified 2.
+The action which the user would like to kick off 3.
+The VirtualMesh being rotated<br> An example of a Verification for a Virtual Mesh which has just added a new root successfully would be: ```yaml apiVersion: networking.enterprise.mesh.gloo.solo.io/v1beta1 kind: CertificateVerification metadata: name: successful-verification namespace: gloo-mesh spec: action: CONTINUE virtualMesh: name: my-virtual-mesh namespace: gloo-mesh step: ADDING_NEW_ROOT ```<br>An example of a Verification  for a Virtual Mesh which has failed to propagate the new intermediate would be the following: In addition this example does not specify a namespace for the virtualMesh because it is in the same namesapce as the CertificateVerification. ```yaml apiVersion: networking.enterprise.mesh.gloo.solo.io/v1beta1 kind: CertificateVerification metadata: name: successful-verification namespace: gloo-mesh spec: action: ROLLBACK virtualMesh: name: my-virtual-mesh step: PROPAGATING_NEW_INTERMEDIATE ```

 | Field | Type | Label | Description |